gngrwzrd/UIImageLoader/readme.md

 ## Server Cache Control

-It works with servers that support ETag/If-None-Match and Cache-Control headers.
+It supports responses with Cache-Control max age, ETag, and Last-Modified headers.

+It sends requests with If-None-Match, and If-Modified-Since.

-If the server responds with only ETag you can optionally cache the image for a default amount of time.
-Or let the loader make requests each time to check for new content.
+If the server doesn't respond with a Cache-Control header, you can optionally set a default cache control max age in order to cache the image for a specified time.

 If a response is 304 it uses the cached image available on disk.